 Benefits of Devil’s Claw Root

 Inflammation in the body should be avoided when possible.
-It causes pain and is a contributor to dangerous diseases, “including rheumatoid arthritis, cancer, heart disease, diabetes, asthma, and even Alzheimer’s.”
+It causes pain and is a contributor to dangerous diseases, “including rheumatoid arthritis, heart disease, diabetes, asthma, and even Alzheimer’s.”

 A lifestyle that reduces inflammation is a great first step, but supplements like our devil’s claw root powder can also help.
 Starting a regimen that is mindful of inflammation early, before illness develops, can result in a healthier future.
 That said, an appropriate dose of devil’s claw root powder when injured or ill, for example, with a headache and fever, is also a great alternative to lab-produced medications.